Aa Dekhen Zara: Box office

 The film did moderate business because of a feud between multiplexes owners and the producers.
 It had an average opening in the first week.
 The collections started to drop in the second week because of other films with similar themes releasing at the same time (8 x 10 Tasveer, Kal Kissne Dekha).
 The movie grossed Rs 52,500,000 worldwide.
 The film was declared an average grosser.

 Music

-The song "Aa Dekhen Zara" is a modern-day remix version of the popular dance number from the Sanjay Dutt and Tina Munim's film Rocky, which was released in 1981.
+The song "Aa Dekhen Zara" is a modern-day remix version of the popular dance number "Aa Dekhe Zara" from the Sanjay Dutt and Tina Munim's film Rocky, which was released in 1981.
 The makers of Aa Dekhen Zara obtained the rights for this original R.D.
 Burman number and gave the song a modern-day flavor.
 Gaurav Dasgupta was the man behind this remix number which also supposedly features Bipasha.
 The song "Paisa Hai Power" is a remake of "The Power" by Snap!.